-If your vegetable garden beds are surrounded by grass, your crops may get visitors: grasshoppers.
-If grasshoppers make their way to your veggies, you’ll begin to notice holes in your crops’ leaves and partially eaten produce.
-If very large numbers are present, you may lose your entire harvest to grasshoppers.
+If your vegetable garden area is surrounded by grass, your crops may get visitors: pesky grasshoppers.
+If grasshoppers make their way to your vegetable plants, you’ll begin to notice holes in your crops’ leaves and partially eaten produce.
+If very large numbers of these common garden pests are present, they can do serious damage and you may lose your entire harvest to grasshoppers.

-How can you protect your crops from these insects of mass destruction?
-Luckily there are organic pest control methods to help protect your crops, especially those vegetables grasshoppers are most fond of: lettuce, carrots, beans, sweet corn, and onions.
+How can you get control of grasshoppers and protect your crops from these insects of mass destruction?
+The good news is there are natural methods and organic pest control methods to help protect your crops, especially those vegetables grasshoppers are most fond of: lettuce, carrots, beans, sweet corn, and onions.
 You need not focus your grasshopper control efforts as much on squash, peas, and tomatoes.

-One way to control grasshopper numbers is by making them food for others.
+A great way to control a grasshopper problem is by making them a food source for others.
 In particular, chickens, turkeys, guinea hens, and ducks love to eat grasshoppers.
-If you don’t have or want these types of animals, use birdseed to lure larks, bluebirds, or kestrels to the area of infestation so they can help you reduce the grasshopper population.
+If you don’t have, or want these types of animals, use bird feeders to lure larks, bluebirds, or kestrels to the area of grasshopper infestation so they can help you reduce the grasshopper population.
 Don’t forget that grasshoppers are perfect toys for roaming cats.

+There are preventative measures you can take as well.
 Tilling your soil in autumn may help expose grasshopper eggs.
-Till again in the spring for weed prevention since grasshoppers love to hide in weeds.
+For best results till again the following spring for weed prevention since grasshoppers love to hide in weeds.
 You can also introduce living fungi spores of nosema locustae to infect and kill some types of grasshoppers.
 Further, having biologically active soil encourages the growth of organisms and microorganisms that cause diseases in grasshoppers.

 Protect your plants

 Grasshoppers typically don’t bother with physical barriers.
-Aluminum window screening or fabric may protect your plants, although some species have actually been known to chew through fabric.
+Row covers made of aluminum window screening or fabric may protect your plants, although some grasshopper species have actually been known to chew through fabric.

 Hot pepper wax

-Sold as a liquid spray, insects are supposedly repelled by the taste of its main ingredient, cayenne pepper, and will not eat plant leaves.
+Sold as a liquid spray, insects are supposedly repelled by the taste of its active ingredient, cayenne pepper, and will not eat plant leaves.
+This hot pepper spray is a natural insecticide.
 Hot pepper wax works on soft bodied insects.